vdbrink/vdbrink.github.io/projects/smart_mailbox.md

 <img src="./images_allux-600/final-result.jpg" height="350px" alt="smart package box"/>
 </a>

-When you open the top lid, another metal plate on the inside comes up to avoid people can steal package from it, and this will be part where the package will lie on.\
+When you open the top lid, another metal plate on the inside comes up to prevent people from stealing packages, and this is the part where the package will lie.\
-I placed the contact sensor here, inside where it's also dry, in the middle of the package box a contact sensor.
+I placed a contact sensor here, inside where it's also dry, in the middle of the package box.
 This gets triggered when the lid is opened.

 <a href="images_allux-600/lid_open_contact_sensor.jpg">